RizkyGabS/jogbatik.github.io/README.md

 # jogbatik.shop

 This project is one of the college assignments in the implementation of digital marketing knowledge on a landing page.
-You can access the landing page on jogbatik.shop.
+You can access the landing page on [Jog Batik](http://www.jogbatik.shop)

 # Anatomy of the landing page